rust-lang-ja/book-ja/src/ch02-00-guessing-game-tutorial.md

 <!--
-If you immediately run `cargo build` again without making any changes, you won't get any output aside from the `Finished` line.
-Cargo knows it has already downloaded and compiled the dependencies, and you haven't changed anything about them in your *Cargo.toml* file.
-Cargo also knows that you haven't changed anything about your code, so it doesn't recompile that either.
+If you immediately run `cargo build` again without making any changes, you won’t get any output aside from the `Finished` line.
+Cargo knows it has already downloaded and compiled the dependencies, and you haven’t changed anything about them in your *Cargo.toml* file.
+Cargo also knows that you haven’t changed anything about your code, so it doesn’t recompile that either.
 With nothing to do, it simply exits.
 -->